MinduliW/Preliminary-Mission-Design-Tool-Public/README.md

 If you prefer to run the code without using the app, you can use the `main.m` file, where you can directly change the parameters for the mission.

+## How PMDT Works

+The PMDT utilizes **J2 perturbations** to facilitate changes in the **Right Ascension of Ascending Node (RAAN)** without any fuel cost.
+This is achieved by having the spacecraft wait in **drift orbits**, leveraging the J2 effect to slowly evolve the RAAN without using propellant.

+Changes in **Semi-Major Axis (SMA)** and **Inclination** are handled using the **extended Edelbaum method**, which is discussed in detail in the paper.
+This method allows the spacecraft to efficiently adjust these orbital elements in a fuel-optimal manner, balancing time and fuel consumption for the mission.

+## Link to the paper
+For more details, read the full paper: [Design and guidance of a multi-active debris removal mission](https://link.springer.com/article/10.1007/s42064-023-0159-3)

 ## Link to the paper
 For more details, read the full paper: [Design and guidance of a multi-active debris removal mission](https://link.springer.com/article/10.1007/s42064-023-0159-3)